Epistimio/orion/docs/src/examples/scikit-learn.rst

 times, choosing a new value for *epsilon* manually.

 This ad-hoc hyper-parameter optimization is unreliable, slow, and requires a lot of work from the user.
-Oríon solves this problem by providing cutting-edge hyper-parameter optimization algorithms without disrupting the workflow of the user.
+Oríon solves this problem by providing established hyper-parameter optimization algorithms without disrupting the workflow of the user.
 Integrating it only require minimal adjustments to your current workflow as we'll demonstrate in the next section.